Mo Alie-Cox Player Prop Bets for NFL Week 8 | Indianapolis vs. Tennessee 10/31/2021

 Season Stats

-- Alie-Cox's stat line this year shows 13 catches for 177 yards and four touchdowns.
-He puts up 25.3 receiving yards per game and has been targeted 21 times.
+- Alie-Cox has contributed with 177 yards on 13 catches and four touchdowns.
+He has been targeted 21 times and puts up 25.3 receiving yards per game.

-- Alie-Cox has been the target of 21 of his team's 224 passing attempts this season, or 9.4% of the target share.
+- So far this season, 9.4% of the 224 passes thrown by his team have gone Alie-Cox's way.

-- Alie-Cox (four red zone targets) has been the recipient of 16.7% of his team's 24 red zone pass attempts.
+- Alie-Cox has seen the ball thrown his way four times in the red zone this season, 16.7% of his team's 24 red zone pass attempts.

-- The Colts have thrown the ball in 53.8% of their plays from scrimmage this year while staying on the ground 46.2% of the time.
-This offensive attack ranks 14th in the NFL in points scored.
+- The Colts, who rank 14th in the NFL in points scored, have attempted a pass 53.8% of the time while running the football 46.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Alie-Cox's matchup with the Titans.